metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-ui.md

 From a UI perspective the most important field in here are `itemsRedeemed`, `itemsAvailable` and `mintAuthority`.
 In some cases it might also be interesting to show some of the `items` on your website as teaser pictures.

 #### Show remaining Asset Amount
-To show a Section like `13 / 16 Assets minted` one would use something like:
+To display a section like `13 / 16 Assets minted` one would use something like:

 ```ts
 const mintedString = `${candyMachine.itemsRedeemed} / ${candyMachine.itemsAvailable} Assets minted`